The Toronto-Dominion Bank (NYSE:TD) Sets New 52-Week High at $57.94

-TD has been the subject of several research analyst reports.
-ValuEngine upgraded The Toronto-Dominion Bank from a “sell” rating to a “hold” rating in a research note on Tuesday, December 1st.
-CSFB began coverage on The Toronto-Dominion Bank in a research report on Friday, October 9th.
-They set an “underperform” rating and a $59.00 price target for the company.
-Canaccord Genuity lifted their price target on The Toronto-Dominion Bank from $70.50 to $76.00 and gave the company a “hold” rating in a research report on Friday, December 4th.
-National Bank Financial cut The Toronto-Dominion Bank from an “outperform” rating to a “sector perform” rating and lifted their price target for the company from $71.00 to $73.00 in a research report on Thursday, December 3rd.
-Finally, Barclays lifted their price target on The Toronto-Dominion Bank from $64.00 to $67.00 and gave the company an “equal weight” rating in a research report on Thursday, November 12th.
-Four investment analysts have rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the stock.
-The Toronto-Dominion Bank currently has an average rating of “Hold” and an average price target of $69.45.
+A number of equities research analysts have commented on the company.
+ValuEngine upgraded The Toronto-Dominion Bank from a “sell” rating to a “hold” rating in a report on Tuesday, December 1st.
+CIBC increased their target price on The Toronto-Dominion Bank from $80.00 to $84.00 and gave the stock an “outperform” rating in a research report on Friday, December 4th.
+Canaccord Genuity increased their target price on The Toronto-Dominion Bank from $70.50 to $76.00 and gave the stock a “hold” rating in a research report on Friday, December 4th.
+Scotiabank increased their target price on The Toronto-Dominion Bank from $77.00 to $80.00 and gave the stock a “sector perform” rating in a research report on Friday, December 4th.
+Finally, CSFB initiated coverage on The Toronto-Dominion Bank in a research report on Friday, October 9th.
+They issued an “underperform” rating and a $59.00 target price on the stock.
+Four equities research analysts have rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the company.
+The Toronto-Dominion Bank has a consensus rating of “Hold” and an average target price of $69.45.

-The business also recently disclosed a quarterly dividend, which will be paid on Sunday, January 31st.
-Shareholders of record on Friday, January 8th will be paid a dividend of $0.6114 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Sunday, January 31st.
+Stockholders of record on Friday, January 8th will be given a dividend of $0.6114 per share.
 The ex-dividend date is Thursday, January 7th.
-This represents a $2.45 dividend on an annualized basis and a yield of 4.21%.
-This is a positive change from The Toronto-Dominion Bank’s previous quarterly dividend of $0.59.
-The Toronto-Dominion Bank’s payout ratio is 47.12%.
+This is an increase from The Toronto-Dominion Bank’s previous quarterly dividend of $0.59.
+This represents a $2.45 annualized dividend and a dividend yield of 4.21%.
+The Toronto-Dominion Bank’s payout ratio is currently 47.12%.

-A number of large investors have recently bought and sold shares of the business.
-Jarislowsky Fraser Ltd raised its position in The Toronto-Dominion Bank by 1.7% in the third quarter.
-Jarislowsky Fraser Ltd now owns 22,552,465 shares of the bank’s stock worth $1,040,883,000 after purchasing an additional 372,479 shares in the last quarter.
-CIBC Asset Management Inc grew its holdings in The Toronto-Dominion Bank by 3.9% in the third quarter.
-CIBC Asset Management Inc now owns 22,335,022 shares of the bank’s stock valued at $1,033,259,000 after purchasing an additional 840,785 shares during the period.
-The Manufacturers Life Insurance Company grew its holdings in The Toronto-Dominion Bank by 0.6% in the third quarter.
-The Manufacturers Life Insurance Company now owns 18,673,939 shares of the bank’s stock valued at $1,151,249,000 after purchasing an additional 105,550 shares during the period.
-Caisse DE Depot ET Placement DU Quebec grew its holdings in The Toronto-Dominion Bank by 1.3% in the third quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 15,404,903 shares of the bank’s stock valued at $710,996,000 after purchasing an additional 204,903 shares during the period.
-Finally, Toronto Dominion Bank boosted its stake in shares of The Toronto-Dominion Bank by 46.0% in the second quarter.
-Toronto Dominion Bank now owns 14,682,266 shares of the bank’s stock worth $655,258,000 after acquiring an additional 4,627,469 shares during the last quarter.
-Institutional investors own 47.67% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Alhambra Investment Partners LLC boosted its position in shares of The Toronto-Dominion Bank by 2.0% during the third quarter.
+Alhambra Investment Partners LLC now owns 10,091 shares of the bank’s stock worth $467,000 after buying an additional 200 shares during the period.
+Cambridge Investment Research Advisors Inc. boosted its position in The Toronto-Dominion Bank by 1.3% during the third quarter.
+Cambridge Investment Research Advisors Inc. now owns 18,883 shares of the bank’s stock worth $873,000 after purchasing an additional 238 shares during the period.
+Ellis Investment Partners LLC boosted its position in The Toronto-Dominion Bank by 11.8% during the third quarter.
+Ellis Investment Partners LLC now owns 2,459 shares of the bank’s stock worth $113,000 after purchasing an additional 259 shares during the period.
+Cetera Advisors LLC boosted its position in The Toronto-Dominion Bank by 5.0% during the third quarter.
+Cetera Advisors LLC now owns 6,682 shares of the bank’s stock worth $309,000 after purchasing an additional 319 shares during the period.
+Finally, Eudaimonia Partners LLC boosted its position in The Toronto-Dominion Bank by 51.5% during the third quarter.
+Eudaimonia Partners LLC now owns 938 shares of the bank’s stock worth $43,000 after purchasing an additional 319 shares during the period.
+Institutional investors and hedge funds own 47.67% of the company’s stock.

 About The Toronto-Dominion Bank (NYSE:TD)